GN-games/GN-games.github.io/README.md

-you have to press the gn-github link gn-games.github.io/main.html
+you have to press the 3th link gn-games.github.io/main.html